Thorny Bougainvillea: The One & Only Climbing Beauty

 When is the best time to prune your Bougainvillea?

-In South Africa, the best time to prune your Bougainvillea plant will be in late winter.
-As we already mentioned, remember only to prune and shape after the flowers have all dropped.
-You should cut away approximately two-thirds of the length of the branches.
-Moreover, it is vital to remove all water shoots from the base of the plant.
-This plant can grow fast, and if you don’t prune it often, it will quickly become untidy.
-Please remember, Bougainvillea thorns can cause a nasty injury, so be careful when you prune and shape your Bougainvillea plant!
+In South Africa, the best time to prune Bougainvillea is late winter.
+As mentioned earlier, prune and shape only after the flowers have dropped.
+Cut away approximately two-thirds of the branch length, and remove all water shoots from the plant’s base.
+Bougainvillea grows fast, and without regular pruning, it can quickly become untidy.
+Be careful when pruning, as the thorns can cause nasty injuries!

 Is it difficult to grow a Bougainvillea plant?

-Certainly not!
-Growing Bougainvillea is relatively easy, although they sometimes stubbornly refuse to flower once you get them home from the nursery!
-Ensure you plant yours in free-draining soil and in full sun.
+Not at all!
+Bougainvillea is relatively easy to grow, though they may stubbornly refuse to flower when first brought home from a nursery.
+Ensure you plant yours in well-draining soil and full sun.

 How do you make your Bougainvillea plant flower more?

-They also like crowded roots, and it’s been suggested that you leave them in the plant pots and make a few holes in the sides and bottoms to allow the roots to grow through.
-This apparently also helps promote flowering.
-Fertiliser applied every few weeks will promote healthy growth.
+Bougainvilleas also prefer crowded roots.
+Many gardeners leave them in their nursery pots and cut holes in the sides and bottom to allow the roots to spread gradually.
+This technique is said to encourage more flowering.
+Fertilise every few weeks to promote healthy growth.

-Finally, remember to look out for pests and diseases.
-You need to check your Bougainvillea for aphids, scale, mealybugs and root rot.
+Finally, watch for pests and diseases.
+Common problems include aphids, scale, mealybugs, and root rot.

 Once your Bougainvillea has stopped producing its cheerfully coloured flowers, it is time for pruning.
 In fact, pruning them back hard after flowering will encourage new growth and flowering.
 Remove any suckers that have sprouted from the base of the plant during pruning to eliminate competition for nutrients.
 You can fertilise them in summer at the same time as the rest of the garden, on a 6-weekly basis.

-There are a lot of beautiful cultivars available here in the Cape at our retail and wholesale plant nurseries.
+Many beautiful cultivars are available here in the Cape at our retail and wholesale plant nurseries.
 What are some of the Bougainvillea cultivars you can find in South Africa?
 We have listed a few different ones below.

 1. ‘Bougainvillea ‘Brilliance’